ayertay/Traffic_Sign_Classifier/README.md

 ![Random Traffic Signs](./examples/trafficsigns.png)

-Historgram shows the distribution of the traffic signals in the training dataset where it can be seen that data labeled 2 to 14 appears more frequently than others.
+Historgram shows the distribution of the traffic signals in the training dataset where it can be seen that data between 'Yield' and 'Speed limit (30kmh)' appears more frequently than others.

 ![Training Histogram](./examples/y_train.png)
 ### Design and Test a Model Architecture